 - Business Management & Operations

 - Economics, Finance, & Analytics

-World Federation Of Stock Exchanges Definition
+What is the World Federation Of Stock Exchanges?

 The World Federation of Stock Exchanges is a trade association of regulated exchanges across the world.
 This association is made up of publicly regulated exchanges such as options, bonds and stocks that can be traded in the security market.
 This international trade group is commonly referred to as the World Federation of Exchanges (WFE).
 WFE enhances access to securities or financial markets by regulated securities exchanges and also promote the efficacy of a global financial system which it stands for.
 The World Federation of Exchanges set standards for the exchange is securities in the international market.